 You may have missed it, but July was officially declared to be plastic free month by the Plastic Free Foundation.
 For the entire month of July, participants from all over the world strived to reduce their personal plastic consumption.
 This is something that is way easier articulated than achieved.
 Plastic is a major part of our everyday life now.
 There’s just about no disposable item that you can buy that doesn’t contribute to the accumulation of plastic waste.
 And even if you cut out disposables, plastic is used in just about everywhere.
 If you’re reading this article, you are definitely utilizing plastic right now.

 But the challenge wasn’t about eliminating the use of plastic altogether.
 It was about making people seriously contemplate how they interact with plastic in their life on a daily basis.
 The Plastic Free Foundation highly encourages reducing the use of plastic in a way that suits your lifestyle.
-If you buy disposable, throw away water bottles for example, try switching to a stainless-steel thermos, so you can reduce
+If you buy disposable, throw away water bottles for example, try switching to a stainless-steel thermos flask, so you can reduce

 The reason it is important to think of your plastic usage as a consumer is that plastic consumption has become a true environmental problem.
 Mountains of plastic have been building up in landfills all around the world, and recent news has shown that large parts of the ocean floor is covered in plastic.